pyrevitlabs/pyRevit/README.md

   **Example:**
   `1003_Selection_PulldownButton_Filter.png`
-  This `.png` file, defines a subpanel under `pyRevit` ribbon panel named `Selection`, and a `PulldownButton` named `Filter` under this panel.
+  This `.png` file, defines a sub-panel under `pyRevit` ribbon panel named `Selection`, and a `PulldownButton` named `Filter` under this panel.
 Startup script will use the order numbers to sort the panels and buttons and later to create them in order.

 - **Step 2:** All `.py` script under the home directory should have the below name pattern:
 `<Button Group Name>_<Script Command Name>.py`.